-- Active Directory: A general-purpose network directory service.
-Active Directory also refers to the Windows implementation of a directory service.
-Active Directory stores information about a variety of objects in the network.
-User accounts, computer accounts, groups, and all related credential information used by the Windows implementation of Kerberos are stored in Active Directory.
-Active Directory is either deployed as Active Directory Domain Services (AD DS) or Active Directory Lightweight Directory Services (AD LDS).
-[MS-ADTS] describes both forms.
-For more information, see [MS-AUTHSOD] section 1.1.1.5.2, Lightweight Directory Access Protocol (LDAP) versions 2 and 3, Kerberos, and DNS. - AV pair: An attribute/value pair.
+Active Directory: The Windows implementation of a general-purpose directory service, which uses LDAP as its primary access protocol.
+Active Directory stores information about a variety of objects in the network such as user accounts, computer accounts, groups, and all related credential information used by Kerberos [MS-KILE].
+Active Directory is either deployed as Active Directory Domain Services (AD DS) or Active Directory Lightweight Directory Services (AD LDS), which are both described in [MS-ADOD]: Active Directory Protocols Overview.

+authentication: The act of proving an identity to a server while providing key material that binds the identity to subsequent communications.

+AV pair: An attribute/value pair.
 The name of some attribute, along with its value.
+AV pairs in NTLM have a structure specifying the encoding of the information stored in them.

+byte order mark: A Unicode character that is used to indicate that text is encoded in UTF-8, UTF-16, or UTF-32.

-AV pairs in NTLM have a structure specifying the encoding of the information stored in them. - challenge: A piece of data used to authenticate a user.
-Typically a challenge takes the form of a nonce. - checksum: A value that is the summation of a byte stream.
-By comparing the checksums computed from a data item at two different times, one can quickly assess whether the data items are identical. - code page: An ordered set of characters of a specific script in which a numerical index (code-point value) is associated with each character.
+challenge: A piece of data used to authenticate a user.
+Typically a challenge takes the form of a nonce.

+checksum: A value that is the summation of a byte stream.
+By comparing the checksums computed from a data item at two different times, one can quickly assess whether the data items are identical.

+code page: An ordered set of characters of a specific script in which a numerical index (code-point value) is associated with each character.
 Code pages are a means of providing support for character sets and keyboard layouts used in different countries.
-Devices such as the display and keyboard can be configured to use a specific code page and to switch from one code page (such as the United States) to another (such as Portugal) at the user's request. - connection oriented NTLM: A particular variant of NTLM designed to be used with connection oriented remote procedure call (RPC). - cyclic redundancy check (CRC): An algorithm used to produce a checksum (a small, fixed number of bits) against a block of data, such as a packet of network traffic or a block of a computer file.
-The CRC is a broad class of functions used to detect errors after transmission or storage.
-A CRC is designed to catch random errors, as opposed to intentional errors.
-If errors might be introduced by a motivated and intelligent adversary, a cryptographic hash function should be used instead.
+Devices such as the display and keyboard can be configured to use a specific code page and to switch from one code page (such as the United States) to another (such as Portugal) at the user's request.

+connection oriented NTLM: A particular variant of NTLM designed to be used with connection oriented remote procedure call (RPC).